 FORTY-FIVE DAYS OCCUPATIONAL DRIVER LICENSE:

-Once all documents are received, these will be reviewed by Assistant District Attorney (ADA).
+Once all documents are received, these will be reviewed by Justice Court Clerk and the Judge.

 PETITIONER WILL RECEIVE FROM THE COURT: